stscoundrel/kven-norwegian-dictionary-builder/README.md

 Main package exposes `ToJson`, and `ToDsl` functions, which respecticely generate output files in /build/ directory.
 Running `main` function generates all outputs.

+The builder outputs two dictionaries: Kven - Norwegian, and Norwegian - Kven.
+These are no 1:1 match, the former containing roughly 8000 entries while the latter contains roughly 7000 entries.

 ### About Kven language

 Kven is a member of the Finnic branch of the Uralic language family, and is closely related to Finnish.
 For political and historical reasons, it received the status of a minority language in 2005 within the framework of the European Charter for Regional or Minority Languages.
 Linguistically, however, it is seen as a mutually intelligible dialect of the Finnish language, and grouped together with the Peräpohjola dialects